 When it comes to stinky gadgets, it’s easy to underestimate the power of the hose.
 The hose is one of the initial points of contact between dirt and the filter, dust bag, or bin.

-- The hose should be completely dry before reinstalling it.
-We recommend hanging it over a shower curtain or in a well-ventilated location for 24 to 48 hours.
+The hose should be completely dry before reinstalling it.
+I recommend hanging it over a shower curtain or in a well-ventilated location for 24 to 48 hours.

-How can we give our vacuum a new scent now that it’s clean?
+How can I give your vacuum a new scent now that it’s clean?

 Baking soda is an old yet well-known treatment that is well-known for its cleaning abilities.
-Any unwanted odours will be absorbed by this powdered material.
+Any unwanted odors will be absorbed by this powdered material.

 Sprinkle a few tablespoons into the dust bag via the opening.
 If your gadget comes with a bin, simply sprinkle it over the bin’s walls.

-We recommend using essential oils for further benefit.
+I recommend needing essential oils for further benefit.
 Lemongrass and thyme are both recognized to be helpful.
-They not only make your vacuum smell nice, but they also help to prevent mould.
+They not only make your vacuum smell nice, but they also help to prevent mold.

 Fill a 32-ounce spray container halfway with essential oils.
 Fill it halfway with water and 1 teaspoon baking soda.
 Spray the inside of the bag or container gently.
-We don’t want to wet the region too much, so a few squirts should be enough and dry fast.
+I don’t want to It the region too much, so a few squirts should be enough and dry fast.

 Cinnamon is a fantastic option if you want to utilize a spice from your own kitchen.
 Fill the dust bag or bin with half a spoonful of powdered cinnamon.